whisthq/whist/main-webserver/README.md

 ## Styling

 To ensure that code formatting is standardized, and to minimize clutter in the commits, you should set up styling with [Python black](https://github.com/psf/black) before making any PRs.
 You may find a variety of tutorial online for your personal setup.
 This README covers how to set it up on VSCode, Sublime Text and running it from the CLI.
+GitHub Actions will also automatically lint your code via Python Black for every push.

 ### [VSCode](https://medium.com/@marcobelo/setting-up-python-black-on-visual-studio-code-5318eba4cd00)